M3wP/Monopoly/C64/readme.md

 	cl65 -t none c64client.o -Ln c64client.lbl -o c64client.prg

-There are some more details about building the strings but these aren't available yet.
+There are some more details about building the strings and rules but these aren't available yet.

-The game must also be run from the disk image so it too must be built.
+The game must also be run from the disk image so it too must be built (put all of the programs on it:  c64client.prg, strings.prg and rules.prg).

 ## Running